Jimmy Carter says he's 'only trying to make it to vote for Kamala Harris'

-Former President Jimmy Carter, the oldest residing president, is hoping to vote for Kamala Harris through the November elections, his grandson stated.
+Former President Jimmy Carter, the oldest residing president, is hoping to vote for Kamala Harris throughout the November elections, his grandson stated.

-“I am solely making an attempt to make it to vote for Kamala Harris,” the 99-year-old former president stated, based on his grandson, Jason Carter, who relayed a dialog Carter had together with his son Chip earlier this week to the Atlanta Journal-Structure.
+“I am solely attempting to make it to vote for Kamala Harris,” the 99-year-old former president stated, in line with his grandson, Jason Carter, who relayed a dialog Carter had along with his son Chip earlier this week to the Atlanta Journal-Structure.

 CNN has reached out to the Carter Middle for a press release.